Floods in Thailand's north-east kill 23

 "Thai people need to understand that this area is a flood risk because we are facing global warming," added the junta chief, who joined rescue boats to hand out survival kits to stranded families.

-Ten provinces are still battling severe floods as rains continue to lash the upper part of the northeast region, according to the weather bureau.
+Ten provinces are still battling severe floods as rain continues to lash the upper part of the north-east, according to the weather bureau.

 In January, unseasonal monsoons deluged Thailand's south, leaving over 30 dead and wrecking infrastructure across the region.